KhronosGroup/OpenXR-Tutorials/tutorial/6-next-steps.rst

 	// Similar for depth image views

-When setting up the rendering code in ``RenderLayer()``, there's no need to repeat rendering code per eye view; instead we call ``xrAcquireSwapchainImage()`` and ``xrWaitSwapchainImage()`` for both the color and depth swapchains to get the next 2D array image from them.
+When setting up the rendering code in ``RenderLayer()``, there's no need to repeat the rendering code per eye view; instead, we call ``xrAcquireSwapchainImage()`` and ``xrWaitSwapchainImage()`` for both the color and depth swapchains to get the next 2D array image from them.
 We are still required to submit an ``XrCompositionLayerProjectionView`` structure for each view in the system, but in the ``XrSwapchainSubImage`` we can set the ``imageArrayIndex`` to specify which layer of the swapchain image we wish to associate with that view.
 So in the case of stereo rendering, it would be ``0`` for left and ``1`` for right eye views.
-We attach our 2D array image as an render target/color attachment for the pixel/fragment shader to write to.
+We attach our 2D array image as a render target/color attachment for the pixel/fragment shader to write to.

 .. code-block:: cpp
 	:emphasize-lines: 6-13, 21-33, 47